 Amazon Prime offers a huge number of benefits, including next day delivery, Prime Video and Prime Music, as well as early access to loads of Lightning Deals.
-It's especially handy for major sales events like Prime Day, which runs over a two day period this year from 15th to 16th July.
+It's especially handy for major sales events like Prime Day, which ran over a two day period this year from 15th to 16th July.
 Prime Day brings discounts and offers on a huge array of tech and gadgets (amongst other things) that are exclusive to Prime members, along with access to exclusive launches, and early access to deals.
-We've outlined everything you need to know in our handy guide to Prime Day 2019, filled with tips on how to snag deals from Amazon rivals once Prime Day hits.
+To get primed on Prime Day see our handy guide, filled with tips on how to snag deals from Amazon rivals too.

 Here we'll go through how you can get Amazon Prime for free, if you don't want to just yet commit to a monthly subscription.

 Amazon Prime began as a next-day delivery service.
 Customers could pay a fixed fee for a year of unlimited next day deliveries on qualifying purchases from the store.
 It has rapidly become much more than that, adding TV and music streaming services that rival Netflix and Spotify among a whole host other features (all of which you can read about here).

 However, if you’re not sure you’d use the additional features on a regular basis but are desperate to get your hands on Prime Day 2019 deals, and day-to-day Lightning Deal thirty minutes early, watch a particular movie or show that's only on Prime (see the best shows on Prime right now), or need an item to be delivered as quickly as possible (within two hours with Prime Now), you can get Amazon Prime for free for a limited time.

 If you’ve never signed up for Amazon Prime, you can take advantage of the 30 day free trial.
 You can sign up for the free trial by clicking here.

 How to sign up for Amazon Prime free trial